SRombauts/UEPlasticPlugin/README.md

 In "Preferences -> Diff tools" add a new config for uasset and move it up **before** the existing `$binary` one:
 ![Diff tools](Screenshots/UE4PlasticPlugin-GUIDiffTools.png)

-The command line needs the quoted path to the UE4Editor.exe, the quoted patch to your ".uproject" file, -diff, thant the source & destination files variables also quoted
+The command line needs the quoted path to the UE4Editor.exe, the quoted patch to your ".uproject" file, -diff, than the source & destination files variables also quoted

     "C:\Program Files\Epic Games\UE_5.27\Engine\Binaries\Win64\UE4Editor.exe" "C:\wkspaces\MyProject\MyProject.uproject" -diff "@sourcefile" "@destinationfile"